joe-re/backlog-api-client/README.md

 - Update Issue(/api/v2/issues/:issueIdOrKey)
 - Delete Issue(/api/v2/issues/:issueIdOrKey)

-### How to use not support API
+### How to use unsupported API
-You can use not support API by using BacklogApiClient::Client has methods.
+You can use unsupported API by using BacklogApiClient::Client has methods.

 - \#get
 - \#post
 - \#patch
 - \#put
+- \#delete
 - \#file_upload

 But I would be glad if you send Pull Request without to use these methods.